CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 If you’re a college student at the start of a new quarter, you’ll be introducing yourself to around 10 thousand people a day.
 But you don’t need to fear potentially embarrassing yourself with your introduction.
-Here’s 5 steps you can take to instantly improve your first impression with others!
+Here are 5 steps you can take to instantly improve your first impression with others!

 1. Dress to Impress Recruiters